ksamuk/pixy/docs/about.rst

   comparison between populations x and y.

 .. note::
-    pixy is currently in active development.
     If you use pixy, please cite the Zenodo DOI that matches the version used (the current version shown first here: https://zenodo.org/record/4432294) as well as our paper: Korunes, K.L. and Samuk, K. (2021), pixy: Unbiased estimation of nucleotide diversity and divergence in the presence of missing data.
 Molecular Ecology Resources.
 Accepted Author Manuscript. https://doi.org/10.1111/1755-0998.13326

 pixy avoids common pitfalls in computing pi and dxy